The Return of the Living Dead: Release

-The Return of the Living Dead was initially set to open in Los Angeles and New York in September 1985 before gradually expanding through October, but following positive test screenings, Orion Pictures became confident enough to give it a wide release on August 16.
+The Return of the Living Dead was initially set to open in Los Angeles and New York in September 1984 before gradually expanding through October, but following positive test screenings, Orion Pictures became confident enough to give it a wide release on August 16 1985.

 Reception

 The Return of the Living Dead was a moderate critical and a box office success, grossing approximately $14,237,000 domestically on an estimated budget of about $4 million.

-The film holds a 70% approval rating on the review aggregate website Rotten Tomatoes based on 116 reviews.
+The film holds a 71% approval rating on the review aggregate website Rotten Tomatoes based on 117 reviews.
 Its consensus reads: "The Return of the Living Dead is a gleefully grotesque horror-comedy, though its broad performances and cheap thrills sometimes detract from its sharper moments."
+Metacritic, which uses a weighted average, assigned the a score of 66 out of 100, based on 12 critics, indicating "generally favorable" reviews.
 It was also nominated for four Saturn Awards, including Best Horror Film, Best Actor for James Karen, Best Director and Best Make-up, by the Academy of Science Fiction, Fantasy and Horror Films.

 Roger Ebert gave the film three out of four stars, writing that the film is "kind of a sensation-machine, made out of the usual ingredients, and the real question is whether it's done with style.
 It is."
 Stephen Holden of The New York Times called the film a "mordant punk comedy," and stated that it "is by no means the ultimate horror movie it aspires to be."

 Colin Greenland reviewed The Return of the Living Dead for White Dwarf, and stated that "The movie sprawls shapelessly but comfortably, with plenty of gruesome jokes."

 Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.